 If you feel worn down or are lacking energy due to improper sleep, a hectic schedule or day-to-day stressors, learn how to fight fatigue naturally with insomnia herbs.
 Taking a few minutes for yourself and doing simple breathing exercises can be helpful, as can daily moderate exercise and getting adequate rest.
 Certain nutrients, botanicals and other compounds can also help to ward off or lessen the effects of general fatigue.
 Experiment with the following insomnia herbs and natural remedies for insomnia:

-- Magnesium and calcium.
-Oral magnesium supplementation has been shown to improve symptoms of fatigue in persons with low magnesium levels.
+- Magnesium.
+Supplementation with this mineral has been shown to improve symptoms of fatigue in persons with low magnesium levels.

-- Eleuthero or Siberian ginseng (Eleutherococcus senticosus).
-Studies show that Eleuthero can help enhance mental activity as well as physical endurance.
+- Eleuthero (Siberian) ginseng.
+Studies suggest that his herb (Eleutherococcus senticosus) can help enhance mental activity as well as physical endurance.

 - Coenzyme Q10.
 This vital nutrient is involved in cellular energy production throughout the body.

-- Ashwagandha, an Ayurvedic herb prized for its ability to help the body deal with stress.
+- Ashwagandha.
+This Ayurvedic herb is prized for its ability to help the body deal with stress.

-- Cordyceps, a traditional Chinese medicinal mushroom that may help fight fatigue and boost energy levels.
+- Cordyceps.
+This traditional Chinese medicinal mushroom may help fight fatigue and boost energy levels.

 Sleep is an important part of reaching your health goals.
 Shakespeare called sleep “the chief nourisher in life’s feast.”
 Adequate sleep is a primary component of a healthy lifestyle.
 Although often the undesirable result of our busy lives, insufficient sleep may also be indicative of imperfect health, and can itself lead to future health problems.